TL;DR - Quick Answer

 - • Certificates or paper gold

-Despite what some promoters claim, storing IRA metals at home—even in a safe or "home storage IRA LLC"—violates IRS rules.
-The IRS considers this a taxable distribution, potentially triggering:
+Despite what some dealers claim, storing IRA metals at home -- even in a safe or "home storage IRA LLC" -- breaks IRS rules.
+The IRS treats this as a taxable withdrawal.
+You could face:

 - • Income taxes on the full value of metals